FIELD JOURNAL.

 Resource Pooling Physics: Mastering CPU Wait Time and Memory Ballooning in High-Density Clusters

 I’ve spent 25 years watching infrastructure fail, and here’s what I’ve learned: most outages don’t kick off with a dramatic meltdown.
 They creep in quietly.
-A bit of scheduler pressure, some memory reclaim, and no one’s dashboard even notices. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Your CPU looks fine…
+A bit of scheduler pressure, memory ballooning quietly reclaiming guest pages, and no one’s dashboard even notices >_ Architect’s Brief Architecture overview before you dive in Generating brief… Your CPU…

 The OpenTofu Transition: How to Break “Vendor Lock” Without Breaking Production